Last Updated on 15/07/2021 by secretmoona

 I love mini breaks and try to escape the busy-ness of London whenever I can.
 The weather typically starts to get warmer towards the end of March however it’s not the case this year.
 So, to avoid the cold and rainy weather, I hopped on the Eurostar direction: Belgium.
 I had decided to visit Antwerp after being offered Lonely Planet’s book “Best in travel 2018”.
 Before planning my trip to Belgium, I had never heard of Ghent (Gent in Flemish and Gand in French).
 Ghent turned out to be one of my favourite Belgian cities.
 There are so many reasons to visit Ghent, some mentioned below, but if you have to retain a few then remember: beautiful historical buildings, relaxing atmosphere and a cultural city.

 Travelling within Belgium cities is very simple.
-From Brussels, it only takes 30 minutes to get to Gent-Sint-Pieters or 50 minutes from Antwerp.
+Ghent is a great day trip option from Brussels as it only takes 30 minutes to get to Gent-Sint-Pieters or 50 minutes from Antwerp.
 The station is magnificent so just before you exit the station, look up and check the work on the ceiling.
 From the train station, take tram 1 just outside the station to Korenmarkt, and within 15 minutes, you are in the centre of Ghent.

 Ghent’s key monuments

 Ghent is full of monuments.
 Therefore, you can’t miss seeing the famous three towers symbolising Ghent from the St Michael’s Bridge (Sint-Michiels Bridge).
 St Bavo’s Cathedral (Sint Baafskathedraal ) is part of the trio.
 This old parish church with a mixture of Romanesque, Gothic and Baroque architectures is full of paintings including the “Adoration of the Mystic Lamb” located just opposite the Belfry.
 Visiting the cathedral will cost you €4 which is quite reasonable.